Colesey/Get_and_clean_data_project/codebook.md

 3. The file is then unzipped into another sub directory called ./UCI HAR Dataset this then contains the uncompressed files

 ##Constructing the data set
-The raw data set is provided in components that are assembled into a single data frame to be used in the project.
-As part of this, we are only using those variables that are a mean() or std() reading
+The raw data set is divided into test and train data with both provided in components that are assembled into a single data frame to be used in the project.
+For each of the test and train data, a data frame is built using the X_test.tx and X_train.txt files.
+To both were added the column names by using the features.txt file as a list.
+As we are only using those variables that are a mean() or std() reading, using the grep function the column indices for these were identified.
+Using the index, the data frames were reduced to only those columns containing the mean() or std() in thier names.
+To each of the data frames, the subject and activitiy identifiers were added to the left from the respective subject.txt and the y_trian.txt and y_test.txt files.
+Laastly, the two train and test data frames are comined using the rbind function to creat the intermediate tidy data set called main_data

-Cleaning of the data
+##Cleaning of the data
+the following two processes were used to create a more readable data set by adding descriptive names in the activity variable and changing the measurment variable names to a fuller descritptive name.
+The activity_labels.txt contains the desctiptive names for the actvitiy numeric identifier in the main_data object.
+This file was read in and converted to a character list (from factors) and applied to the main_data$activities column using the numeric identifier as a index to the list.

 Short, high-level description of what the cleaning script does. link to the readme document that describes the code in greater detail